Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 And it's also made it a lot easier to be misled.

-Uh it's one of those things that has a lot of positives and a lot of negatives.
+It's one of those things that has a lot of positives and a lot of negatives.

-Uh and that's the conundrum that I think we all are struggling with.
+And that's the conundrum that I think we all are struggling with.

-Yeah, I I'm often afraid for myself, because you know, when I look at things like the flat earth phenomena that we that we witnessed in recent years where, you know, a tremendous number of people started believing the earth was flat again because that you know they got kind of caught in an echo loop on YouTube watching videos of people making fairly convincing arguments, the earth was flat, and then you know, those arguments were not counterbalanced with the correct argument, right?
+Yeah, I'm often afraid for myself because, you know, when I look at things like the flat earth phenomena That we witnessed in recent years where a tremendous number of people started believing the earth was flat again because they got kind of caught in an echo loop on YouTube watching videos of people making fairly convincing arguments.

 And I wonder, I'm often concerned about trying to identify my own flat earths.

-Like, what is it that I believe that I'm just dead wrong about because I'm caught in the and we we almost have them, but and and I I cognitive consciously want to like truth is my priority consciously, but emotionally I don't know that it is.
+And we all must have them, but I cognitive, consciously want to like truth is my priority consciously, but emotionally, I don't know that it is.

 Well, it's almost inevitable.

-Uh the existence of mass communication has amplified the spreading of truth and accurate information.
+The existence of mass communication has amplified the spreading of truth and accurate information.

 It's also amplified the spread of wrong and inaccurate information.

-Uh, but really what's happened is the visibility of the people who have bought into inaccurate information is far greater.
+But really what's happened is the visibility of the people who have bought into inaccurate information is far greater.

-So it seems like uh there are more of those people, just like uh, you know uh the death of George Floyd, which you mentioned, the killing of George Floyd, a lot of people saw that as representing a system that's in, you know, breaking down and getting worse.
+Just like, you know, the death of George Floyd, which you mentioned, the killing of George Floyd, a lot of people saw that as representing a system that's been, you know, breaking down and getting worse.

 So things are getting better.

-Um and it's a challenge.
+And it's a challenge.

-There's no question about it, it's a challenge.
+There's no question about it.

-Uh, and how we deal with it, we don't know.
+And how we deal with it, we don't know.

-So we still have these sort of bugs about how we perceive things, how we stereotype and group and categorize and group things because they were you know useful to our survival some time ago, right?
+So we still have these sort of bugs about how we perceive things, how we stereotype and group and categorize and group things because they were useful to our survival some time ago, right?

-It's like an emotional, it's almost like an emotional or psychological perception issue that we have.
+Like what you said, it's like an emotional, it's almost like an emotional or psychological perception issue that we have.

 I mean, you're seeing countless videos of police brutality.

-If you just go on the right Facebook group or YouTube channel, you can watch that all day, and then you walk you walk away feeling like police brutality is the biggest problem in the world.
+If you just go on the right Facebook group or YouTube channel, you can watch that all day.

-But the problem is psychologically, we are designed to respond in an emotional way to these issues and not in in really a logical way.
+But the problem is psychologically, we are designed to respond in an emotional way to these issues and not in really a logical way.

-And there's a as a groupthink element of this.
+And there's a groupthink element of this.

-For example, if you cast your mind back to a year ago, uh having the conversation we're having now, even the very mild conversation we're having now about police brutality and George Floyd was very, very difficult for the vast majority of people.
+For example, if you cast your mind back to a year ago, having the conversation we're having now, even the very mild conversation we're having now about police brutality and George Floyd was very, very difficult for the vast majority of people.

-Many lost their job, many were attacked, etc.
+Many lost their job, many were attacked, et cetera, for simply stating some obvious facts.

-So it's not just a problem of um knowing what the truth is, it's also a problem of the fact that many people, and this has always been true, don't want you to know what the truth is.
+It's also a problem of the fact that many people, and this has always been true, don't want you to know what the truth is.

-And instead they want you to keep quiet and they don't want you to say what the truth is because it's inconvenient to their agenda, whether political or cultural or otherwise.
+And instead, they want you to keep quiet and they don't want you to say what the truth is because it's inconvenient to their agenda, whether political or cultural or otherwise.

-The the power of uh groupthink has never been greater than it is now in many ways.
+So, that's another thing that I think we're dealing with: the power of groupthink has never been greater than it is now in many ways, for the same reasons, the existence of mass communication.

 I don't claim to have any answers on that.

-So where can people find you?
+So, where can people find you?

 It's on YouTube and everywhere else online.

-Uh check it out.
+Check it out.

-I really appreciate you taking the time and I really enjoyed our conversation.
+I really appreciate you taking the time, and I really enjoyed our conversation.